 Prerequisite(s): CAT 310.
 Working in a critical and collaborative environment students develop and complete a semester-long recording project of professional caliber.
 As a culmination of the DAE series, CAT 410 emphasizes project management, problem solving, originality and technical precision.
 Students direct the flow of the course which is tailored to meet the specific needs of their projects.
 Group critique, student-to-student feedback and collaboration are essential elements of the course.
 CAT 410 is a hands-on studio production course which serves as a bridge to a creative and professional working dynamic.

-Prerequisite(s): Music majors must complete CAT 351 or CAT 410; all other CAT majors must have permission from their Advisor.
+Restriction(s): CAT majors only, with permission of the instructor.
 A final, major independent project undertaken by senior CAT majors under the supervision of departmental faculty.
 The intention is to create a work that will in some shape become part of the student's portfolio, to be used to market themselves after graduation from the program.
 Projects take many forms, depending on the student's talents and area of specialization: e.g., production of a videotape or audio tape; design and construction of a book; gallery exhibition of a significant number of works; performance of a solo show.
 The student must not only complete the project, but also publicize and market it in true entrepreneurial fashion.
 This course is required of departmental majors and all projects must be approved by a meeting of the departmental faculty.
 May be repeated for credit for a total of 2 semesters.

 Prerequisite(s): Consent of the Instructor required.
 This course has the same goals and requirements as Internship I, but the intention is to place the student in a situation at a higher technical level and with even more professional responsibility.